markusgeert/drizzle-zero/README.md

 }
 ```

+This command will look for a Drizzle Kit config at `drizzle.config.ts` in the current directory
+and use the Drizzle schema defined in it. *This must be a single TS file and
+not a folder/glob for type resolution to work*.
+It will also use the
+casing defined in your drizzle config.

+You can change this behavior with `-d, --drizzle-schema <input-file>`
+as the path to your Drizzle schema file, or
+`-k, --drizzle-kit-config <input-file>` with the path to your `drizzle.config.ts` file.

-This command will, by default, output your schema to `zero-schema.gen.ts`.
+By default, it will output your schema to `zero-schema.gen.ts`.
-You can customize this config file path with `-o, --output <output-file>`.
+You can customize the generated file path with `-o, --output <output-file>`.

 If you have Prettier installed, you can use it to format the generated output
 with `-f, --format`.